Leica X2 vs Panasonic G80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X2 and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X2 does not offer wifi capability.
+In contrast, the X2 does not provide wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X2 or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.